Stephan-Heuscher/24h_watch/README.md

    * Display of time to and time during calendar events (+ 30 minutes before)
    * Display of ISO date and german day
    * Toggling display by 180° by tabbing the bottom
-   * Display of status information at the top of the watch face:  ↯: Charching -- W: Wifi enabled -- ⚠: Unread notifications -- ¿: Active notifications -- Ø: Do not disturb -- ✈: Flight mode -- #: No internet connection -- ⌖: GPS enabled
+   * Display of status information at the top of the watch face:  ↯: Charging -- W: Wifi enabled -- ⚠: Unread notifications -- ¿: Active notifications -- Ø: Do not disturb -- ✈: Flight mode -- #: No internet connection -- ⌖: GPS enabled
    * Remaining time on countdown timer on bottom (works cleanly for timers of less than ten hours)